reflectoring/reflectoring.github.io/_posts/2021-04-24-exploring-a-spring-boot-app-with-actuator-and-jq.md

 This is usually a shallow healthcheck.
 While this is useful in production environment for a loadbalancer to check against frequently, it does not help us in our goal of understanding the application.

-Many applications also implement deep healthchecks.
-This can help us - we can quickly find out what are the external dependencies of the application, which databases and message brokers does it connect to etc.
+Many applications also implement **deep healthchecks** which **can help us quickly find out what are the external dependencies of the application, which databases and message brokers does it connect to etc**.

 Check out this Reflectoring [article](https://reflectoring.io/spring-boot-health-check/) to learn more about implementing healthchecks using Actuator.